metablaster/WindowsFirewallRuleset/README.md

   - broadcast traffic
   - multicast traffic

-- In addition to firewall rules you will find a number of PowerShell modules, scripts and functions used to gather environment info relevant to build specialized firewall such as:
+- Firewall deployment framework consists of a number of PowerShell modules, scripts and documentation used to gather environment information relevant to build specialized firewall such as:

   - Computers on network
   - Installed programs